A six-figure freelancer shows you how to land clients quickly.

 3. Be specific about your expertise

 We’ve talked about having a niche several times in this series.
 Make sure that when you’re approaching a new client for content marketing work, you mention it.
 If you understand their business and their content marketing needs, this should be fairly simple.
-If you don’t, I’d go ahead and do some digging before sending that LOI.
+If you don’t, do some digging before sending that LOI.

 4. Educate them

 This is where most journalists fail.
-It’s not necessarily because they don’t think to do this.
+It’s not because we don’t think to do this.
 It’s because we’re programmed as freelance journalists to work within an editor-writer assignment-based relationship.

-Content marketing, put simply, does not work like that.
+Content marketing does not work like that.
 Content marketing is brand management, it’s customer service, it’s relationship building.
 Your writing will serve that purpose.
-Your corporate clients have probably already hired brand experts and now they want you to create the content that those experts have outlined.
-For smaller clients, you’re probably going to end up being all of those things.
+Your corporate clients have probably already hired brand and SEO experts and now they want you to create the content that those experts have outlined.
+For smaller clients, you’ll probably end up being all those things.
 For small business clients, it is really helpful if you know how to shape content strategy and can do the educating.
-In fact, when it comes to smaller clients, it’s the only reason you’ll get content marketing work.
+In fact, when it comes to smaller clients, it’s the only reason you’ll get hired for content marketing work.

 5. Don’t pigeonhole yourself

-Remember this rule of thumb: When you’re emailing individual clients, you want to focus on one, at most two, specializations.
+Remember this rule of thumb: When you’re emailing individual clients, you want to focus on one, at most two, specialties.
 But when you contact agencies for content marketing work, give them at least 3-4 areas that can count as your niches.
-This lets them fit you in with a number of different clients and keep you in mind for a number of different assignments in various niches.
+This lets them fit you in with a number of different clients and keep you in mind for different assignments in various specialties.

 6. Get on the phone